 When adding a webhook, you can test how your application will react on that call.

 Each event type in Crowdin Enterprise has a specific payload format with the relevant event information.
 You can customize the webhook payload to add and organize the elements the way your system requires.

-To check the possible variables for the event, click the info icon in the right upper corner on the Payload section.
+To check the event’s possible variables, hover over the Info icon in the right upper corner of the Payload section.

 You can access the list of all existing webhooks within a specific project.
 You will be able to edit or delete webhooks right from the list of webhooks displayed.

-After the events are triggered you will be able to check webhook calls history of each webhook separately.
-Use the filter to check all or only unsuccessful webhook notifications.
+After the events are triggered, you will be able to review the activity of each webhook separately.
+Use the filter to review all or only unsuccessful webhook notifications.

 Need help working with Webhooks or have any questions?
 Contact Support Team.